leewallen/generator-tf-proj/README.md

 I decided to create a terraform generator after seeing William Tsoi's excellent [generator-terraform-environments](https://github.com/williamtsoi1/generator-terraform-environments) project.
 I like to use a different directory structure for my projects, so I decided to create a generator that would use my preferred layout.

+I'm eager to make this as usable as possible, so please consider entering bug reports and/or feature requests as needed.

 # Installation

 Yeoman requires Node.js and npm.
 You can install that from [here](https://nodejs.org/en/download/).